MaxIV-KitsControls/dev-maxiv-logger/README.md

 - *ElasticsearchHost* must contain the hostname of the ES instance/cluster.
 - *ElasticsearchIndexPrefix* is optional and may contain a string prefix for all indices created by the device.
 The default value is "tango".
 - *QueueSize* also optional, prescribes how many events can be kept in memory before they start to be discarded.
 Default is 1000.
 - *PushPeriod* controls the period of pushing data to ES.
 Default is 10 s.
 Setting this lower makes ES more up to date, but may be less efficient if there is a lot of traffic.
-On the other hand, syncing too seldom may lead to queue overflows and possible loss of data.
+On the other hand, syncing too seldom will lead to the queue illing up and the device having to push data synchronously.
+This may be a performance issue.

+## States ##

+- ON the device is working normally
+- ALARM the device is experiencing some problems; perhaps there are intermittent problems with communication, or it may be that the queue

 ## TANGO logging ##